 Each party to the agreement and the decision maker have 15 days after receipt of the pertinent notice to request administrative review.

 2. Fee Petition

 The regulations afford the claimant, an affected auxiliary beneficiary and the representative the right to request administrative review of the initial fee authorization.
 A request for review of a fee authorization under the fee petition process must be filed with SSA within 30 days after the date of the notice of SSA's initial authorization.

 3. Action on the Request for Administrative Review

-Upon completion of the review, the person conducting the review shall affirm or reverse the approval or disapproval of the fee agreement or affirm or modify the amount of the fee authorized under either the fee agreement or fee petition.
+Upon completion of the review, the person conducting the review will affirm or reverse the approval or disapproval of the fee agreement or affirm or modify the amount of the fee authorized under either the fee agreement or fee petition process.
 The decision of the person conducting the review is not subject to further review.